 We have assessed that the Midwest iCrate Pet Crates offer fantastic value for money and are a solid option for those looking for a wire crate for their dog.
 The iCrate is a highly popular choice of crate on Amazon.
 With over 11 thousand mostly positive reviews you will hardly go wrong with this crate.
 It comes in a variety of sizes to suit any dog from 18 inches to 48 inches, and they also are available with a single door or double door option.

 The iCrate is very easy to setup and takes a few seconds; furthermore, it does not require any specialist tools to setup.
 Safety is paramount and features included rounded corners to prevent injury, secure bolt latches and a washable plastic bottom pan in case of toilet accidents.
 The iCrate is available in seven sizes (inches): 18, 22, 24, 30, 36, 42 and 48 and the single door varieties also come with the added option of the color blue or pink.

-Wooden dog crates, also described as designer dog crates can double as not only crates to house your canine friend, but also an aesthetically pleasing attractive part of the room!
+Wooden dog crates, also described as designer dog crates or furniture crates can double as not only crates to house your canine friend, but also an aesthetically pleasing attractive part of the room!
 Some wooden crates can double as tabletops or nightstands.
 There are many varieties of wooden crate on the market today, and it should not be too difficult to find something suitable for your pet that also matches your home decor.
 Due to the materials used, wooden crates are often more expensive than the more traditional wire or plastic crates.
 Crates made with expensive woods such as Mahogany can cost many hundreds of dollars.